PEFT-Ref: A Modular Reference Architecture and Typology for Parameter-Efficient Finetuning Techniques: Characterisation of PEFT Techniques with PEFT-Ref

 \subsection{Prompt Tuning (PT)}

 \textit{Module-internal topology and functionality:} Prompt Tuning (PT) \cite{lester-etal-2021-power} generates token-like embeddings using an embedding layer (intra-connectivity), which are then concatenated (integration form) to the input embeddings of the PLM (workspace), as shown in Figure \ref{fig:peft}.
-The tuning process customises the token-like embeddings to the task's objective.
+The finetuning process customises the token-like embeddings to the task objective.

 \textit{Modular properties and collaboration with PLM:} the PT only inserts parameters at the embedding layer, concatenating all token-like embeddings with the input embeddings, which results in a fixed-dense inter-connectivity between the PLM and PT.